 Minimum Occupation Period (MOP)

-For the owner of public housing and EC, they must meet the 5 years MOP before selling or renting out the whole unit without special approval from Housing Development Board (HDB).
+For the owner of public housing and EC, they must meet the 5 years MOP before selling or renting out the whole unit without special approval from the Housing Development Board (HDB).

 The Minimum Occupation Period (MOP) is calculated from the date the sellers collect the keys to the flat.
 It excludes any period where they do not occupy the flat, such as when the whole flat is rented out or when there has been an infringement of the flat lease.